Molluscum contagiosum: Diagnosis and treatment

 PDL has been safely and effectively used on children as young as 8 years old, but it may be difficult to treat younger children with PDL.

-People who have skin of color can develop temporary (lasting 6 weeks to 6 months) lighter or darker spots on the skin treated with the PDL.
+People who have darker skin tones can develop temporary (lasting 6 weeks to 6 months) lighter or darker spots on the skin treated with the PDL.

 Not every dermatology office offers PDL, so you may be referred to another dermatologist for treatment.

 Use forceps or a scalpel to remove the core: During this procedure, your dermatologist squeezes each molluscum bump to remove the cheesy substance inside, which contains the virus.
-This can be painful, so medication is applied to numb the skin first.
+This can be painful, so medication is first applied to numb the skin.

 You should not try this at home.
 Without proper technique, you can cause a serious infection and spread the virus to other parts of your body.